-New Teacher Workshop Series 2016-17: The Natural Communities of Georgia - DeKalb County teachers of all grade levels are invited to participate in a new workshop series being offered by Fernbank Science Center.
-The one-day workshops provide first-hand experience with the unique plant communities found in Georgia.
+DeKalb County teachers of all grade levels are invited to participate in a workshop series offered by Fernbank Science Center.
+Four one-day workshops provide first-hand experience with the unique natural communities found in Georgia.
 Teachers will travel by van to a different region of the state for each of the four workshop sessions.
 The DeKalb County School District’s Professional Development Office covers the cost of substitute teachers for all workshop participants.

-September 29, 2016 - Meet at Fernbank Science Center 8 a.m. for an Introductory class followed by field trips to visit two natural communities in the Piedmont: Deepdene Forest and Arabia Mt.
+September 27, 2018; 8 a.m.-5 p.m.- Introductory class at Fernbank Science Center followed by field trips to two natural communities in the Piedmont: Deepdene Forest and Arabia Mt.

-November 3, 2016 - Meet at Fernbank Science Center 8 a.m. for a field trip to Cloudland Canyon State Park in the Cumberland Plateau.
+November 1, 2018; 8 a.m.-5 p.m. - Field trip to Cloudland Canyon State Park in the Cumberland Plateau

-May 4, 2017 - Meet at Fernbank Science Center at 8 a.m. for a field trip to two natural communities in the Blue Ridge: Sosebee Cove and Brasstown Bald.
+April 11, 2019; 8 a.m.-5 p.m.- Field trip to two natural communities in the Blue Ridge: Sosebee Cove and Brasstown Bald

-Participants must commit to attending all four workshops and submit a relevant lesson plan at the end of the series.
+Participants must commit to attending all trips, be able to hike up to three miles, and submit a journal at the end of the series.
 Each teacher will receive a copy of the book “The Natural Communities of Georgia”.
-The Instructors for the course are Cindy Reittinger, Fernbank Science Center Science Instructional Specialist in Ecology and Leslie Edwards, retired biogeographer from Georgia State University and primary author of “The Natural Communities of Georgia”.